Md-Siam-Mia-Man/FFUSION/README.md

 FFusion provides a clean, job-based interface for FFmpeg's most essential functions.

-- **🖼️ Modern Dashboard:** Drag and drop any media file to get an instant preview and key details.
-- **🔬 Detailed Media Inspector:** Dive deep into your file's technical properties.
-View comprehensive information about the container, video streams, audio streams, and metadata.
+- **🖼️ Unified Dashboard & Inspector:** Drag and drop any media file to get an instant preview and a deep dive into its technical properties.
+View comprehensive information about the container, video streams, audio streams, and metadata all in one place.
+An Actions Panel then guides you to the right tool for the job.
 - **⚙️ Advanced Conversion:** A feature-rich panel for converting media with fine-grained control over:
-  - **Video:** H.264/H.265/VP9/AV1 encoding with CRF quality control, bitrate, resolution scaling, and frame rate adjustments.
+  - **Video:** H.264/H.265 encoding with CRF quality control, bitrate, resolution scaling, and frame rate adjustments.
-  - **Audio:** Copy, convert (to AAC, MP3, Opus, etc.), or remove audio tracks.
+  - **Audio:** Copy, convert (to AAC, MP3, etc.), or remove audio tracks.
   - **Output:** Select your desired container (MP4, MKV, MOV, etc.).
-- **🎞️ Frame Extraction:** A dedicated tool to pull still image frames (JPG/PNG) from a video at a specified rate, with a live progress display.
 - **✂️ Essential Tools:**
-  - **Trim:** Quickly and losslessly cut segments from your media.
+  - **Interactive Trimming & GIF Creation:** Visually and precisely cut segments from your media using a live preview and a timeline with draggable handles.
+Export the trimmed selection as a high-quality animated GIF with custom size and FPS.
+  - **Video Stitching:** Merge multiple video clips into a single file.
+Drag and drop to reorder your clips before processing.
   - **Extract Audio:** Rip the audio track from a video file without re-encoding.
+  - **Frame Extraction:** A dedicated tool to pull still image frames (JPG/PNG) from a video at a specified rate.
 - **💡 UI & UX:**
-  - **Job Queue:** Add multiple configured conversion jobs to the queue.
+  - **Processing Queue:** Add multiple configured jobs (conversions, trims, etc.) to a central queue.
-  - **Real-time Progress:** Monitor each job's progress in the queue and see detailed FFmpeg logs as they happen.
+  - **Real-time Progress:** Monitor each job's progress and see detailed FFmpeg logs as they happen.
   - **Theming:** Switch between a crisp light theme and a focused dark theme.

 ## 📦 Installation